zoetyu/workshop-ws-04-24-chrome-extension/README.md

  </details>

 Cool, you should now see the image when you open a new tab.
 (Remember to [refresh](#refresh) the extension.)
+Feel free to remove the alert at this point.

 ### Add Quotes
-Now, just a picture of Tim, though worth a thousand words, is not worth a pearl of wisdom he dropped in class.
+Now, just a picture of Tim, though worth a thousand words, is worth more when it includes a pearl of wisdom he dropped in class.
 Fear not, we have compiled some *inspirational* quotes from class.
 You’ll find then in a json file called quotes.
 Start with loading them from the ```quotes.json``` file in ```content.js``` with the ```fetch(URL)``` method.
 The [fetch](https://developers.google.com/web/updates/2015/03/introduction-to-fetch#fetch) method returns a promise with the requested results.
 Here is the example of use from google:

 ```javascript
 fetch('./api/some.json')